ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.iogo/README.md

 ![blockly](img/blockly.png)

-Callbacks are supported aswell:
+Callbacks are supported as well:
 ```
 sendTo('iogo', {title: 'News', text: 'New message'}, function (res) {
     console.log('Sent to ' + res + ' users');
 });
 ```

-Just send the path to your image instead of text or use url attribute ```sendTo('iogo.0', 'absolute/path/file.png')```
+Just send the path to your image instead of text or use url attribute `sendTo('iogo.0', 'absolute/path/file.png')`
 ```
 sendTo('iogo', {
     user:                   'Username',